 If you have the specs for your thermostat, you can use a thermometer to see if it opens at the correct temperature.

-If nothing happens, it is bad and needs replacing.
+If nothing happens, the thermostat is faulty and needs replacing.

-Check if something is obstructing free airflow through the airbox.
+Check if something is obstructing unrestricted airflow through the airbox.
 Also, look at the intake boots and inspect for any cracks or loose clamps that could give you an air leak.

 The rubber boot between the carburetor and the cylinder is also prone to cracking when it starts aging.
-If it’s cracked, it’s best to replace it.
+If it’s broken, it’s best to replace it.

 If the spark is too weak or intermittent, you won’t burn all the fuel, and you get incomplete combustion.
 If the unburned fuel does not ignite until it enters the exhaust, a red-hot exhaust is to be expected.